roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     ```

 #### III.
 Billing Service

+A billing request for the customer is created right after they book a parking slot.
+Customer may pay the bill by using this service.

 1. Billing service listens to `CREATE_BOOKING_EVENT` which in turns create a new billing request.
 To get the billing request details you need to: